hashim46/Price-Inventory-App/README.md

 # Price inventory App intro

-The app allows the users to keep track of the business inventory and the ability to modify the inventory by the user who added it.
+The app allows the users to keep track of and add business inventory, and it gives the users the ability to modify the inventory by the very person who added it.

 In addition, the app can show the inventory to the customer without needing the login info.

-Lastly, the business with mutiple locations can keep track of the inventory by city, which can be added by the user under comments section.
+Lastly, the business with mutiple locations can keep track of the inventory by city, which can be added by the users under comments section.

-# Deployed Website link (render.com)
+# Deployed Website link and other Links

+Render.com link:
 https://inventory-frontend-0v9f.onrender.com

-# Link to Trello, ERD Diagram, and Wireframe

 Trello:
 https://trello.com/b/9gwz93vD/price-inventory